mbest1813/documentation/v2/clickstream/destinations/amazon-redshift.md

 Be sure that the `Database` field exactly matches your Redshift `Database Name`.
 Astronomer will create a new schema within this database, but will not automatically create a new database for you.

 If you wish to create a completely new database for your clickstream data, you can read about how to do that [here](http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_DATABASE.html).

+### Static Data Types

+We create columns and store data as strings (VARCHAR) within Redshift and do not preserve the original data type of event attributes.
+Instead, we ask that you rely on Redshift's built in dynamic data type formatting features at query time in order to format the data into the correct type that you need.
+Learn more on these features on [AWS Documentation > Data Type Formatting Functions](https://docs.aws.amazon.com/redshift/latest/dg/r_Data_type_formatting.html)